-The funding request for FY 2025-26 for the Northern California Onboard Wi-Fi program is listed in Table 9-1.
-The funding request is inclusive of the capex and operating payments to the Wi-Fi service provider for the Northern California fleet, comprised of bi-level and the (anticipated) new Siemens Venture Cars, a new set of Stadler (SEMU) cars in the initial design stages needing Wi-Fi consultation, the Wi-Fi oversight provider, cellular SIM costs, maintenance of two legacy Wi-Fi systems, and CCJPA's estimated project labor costs.
+The funding request for FY 2025-26 for the Northern California Onboard Wi-Fi program is listed in Table 9-1 and is inclusive of the capex and operating payments to the Wi-Fi service provider for the Northern California fleet, comprised of bi-level and the (anticipated) new Siemens Venture Cars, a new set of Stadler (SEMU) cars in the initial design stages needing Wi-Fi consultation, the Wi-Fi oversight provider, cellular SIM costs, maintenance of two legacy Wi-Fi systems, and CCJPA's estimated project labor costs.
 CCJPA and SJJPA marketing and communications managers have also included updated costs for the Wi-Fi portal pages, which are necessary for planned updates and delivered content.
-CCJPA staff will continue to refine the Onboard WiFi funding request prior to presenting to the CCJPA Board for adoption in April 2025, and additional detail will be provided regarding the funding request.
+The 63% increase in Onboard Wi-Fi forecasts for FY 2025-26 as compared to FY 2024-25 is primarily due to necessary planned capital improvements to updated aging hardware and to support higher efficiencies and bandwidth such as access point and 5g modem upgrades to support changing technologies and higher bandwidth, Digital Trainline System (DTL) replacement that is critical for car to car connectivity, and Glocol commercial deployment to make progress on real-time passenger counting to provide customers real-time car occupancy and support other operational enhancements.